Here's What Went Down With Angel Shave Club After Shark Tank

 Advertisement

-And it's not like Angel Shave Club couldn't get hold of at least some of the money Tsenkova and Archambo were looking for.
+Angel Shave Club was also able to get hold of some of the money Tsenkova and Archambo were looking for.
 In March 2019, two months after their episode aired, the couple got their hands on a $200,000 investment from Quake Capital after pitching their idea to the company.
 "Our partnership with Quake Capital will help accelerate our business and aid us in fulfilling our mission to provide affordable shaving products to women all while giving back to women's organizations," Tsenkova said in a statement.
 "I'm very pleased that a respected organization like Quake Capital shares our views about the opportunities that lie ahead for Angel Shave Club."

 Angel Shave Club went out of business three years after its inception